Valencia grabs final Champions League spot in Spain

 Sociedad would have grabbed the final Europa League spot with a win at Espanyol.

+Huesca also had already been relegated in its first season in the first division.
+It defeated Leganes 2-1 in a match in which substitute defender Martin Mantovani scored all the goals: He found his own net in the first half but scored twice for the hosts in the second.

+Celta Vigo survived despite a 2-2 home draw against already relegated Rayo Vallecano.

-Atletico Madrid, which had already secured its second straight runner-up finish, ended its season drawing at Levante 2-2 in what was the last match with the club for Antoine Griezmann, Diego Godin, and Juanfran Torres.
+Atletico Madrid, runner-up for a second straight year, ended its season drawing at Levante 2-2 in what was the last match with the club for Antoine Griezmann, Diego Godin, and Juanfran Torres.

+On Sunday, champion Barcelona visits Eibar and third-placed Real Madrid hosts Real Betis.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports